Dyninno Group: History

 Alex Weinstein, an American immigrant from Moldova, started working in the travel industry in California in the early 1990s.
 In 2002, he launched asaptickets.com – a travel agency that sells airline tickets.
 In 2004, Weinstein founded the Dyninno Group (short for Dynamic Innovations).
 In 2013, Dyninno Travel started operations in Cebu City, Philippines.
 In 2016, Dynatech, a subdivision for Dyninno Group, was established in Riga, Latvia.

 In 2017, the company introduced several lending services in Romania and Moldova: CreditPrime, CreditPlus.

-In June 2017, a subsidiary company, Dynapay, was created and launched, which was initially used as an internal payment system for Dyninno Group, but later was offered to global clients and rebranded as Multipass.

 In 2019, Dyninno's enterprises generated total sales of over $800 million.

 Between 2019 and 2022 Dyninno Group opened offices in New Delhi, India, Manila, the Philippines, and Chisinau, Moldova.

 In 2022, Dyninno Travel was restructured and rebranded as Trevolution.
 Trevolution Group sells over 70,000 airline tickets and package holidays monthly.
 In 2022, the company's gross orders reached US$936 million.

 In January 2023, the Dyninno Group office was opened in Uzbekistan.

 In February 2023, Dyninno Group opened an office in São Paulo (Brazil) and in March 2023 in Istanbul (Turkey).
 The new offices will house Trevolution's travel business.

 In 2023, Trevolution Group launched Triplicity, a corporate travel service, in Uzbekistan, offering customised travel management solutions, handling everything from flight bookings to accommodation and providing 24/7 support.